-Prepend-ip2 was compared with four alternative induction systems.
 Both append and append-p2 were included in the study to control for the effect of the prune2 technique.
 C4.5rules was included in the study to provide a comparison with a widely used machine learning system that learns decision lists by alternative means.
-(While the rules developed by C4.5rules are not explicitly ordered, the rule interpreter employed imposes an implicit order upon them.
-In consequence, they are equivalent to decision lists.)
+(While the rules developed by C4.5rules are not explicitly ordered, the rule interpreter with which they are employed imposes an implicit order upon them, as a result of which, they are equivalent to decision lists.)
 C4.5 was included in the study to provide a comparison with a widely used machine learning system that learns an alternative form of classifier (decision trees).

-The append, append-p2 and prepend-ip2 algorithms were implemented in 'C' on a Solbourne 5/602 computer.
-The OPUS [Webb 93b] systematic search algorithm was used to find rules that maximized the preference function in place of the heuristic search employed within the append algorithm by CN2.
+The append, append-p2 and prepend-i2p algorithms were implemented in 'C' on a Solbourne 5/602 computer.
+The OPUS (Webb, 1993b) systematic search algorithm was used to find rules that maximized the preference function in place of the heuristic search employed within the append algorithm by CN2.
 The heuristic search employed within CN2 was not employed solely because code to implement it was not available.
 Identical search algorithms were employed within both prepend and append.
 There is no reason to believe that the use of heuristic search would have significantly altered the relative performance of the two systems.

-The antecedent of each rule took the form of a conjunction of attribute-value inequality tests, for example, gender#male & status#married.
-Such expressions have equivalent expressive power to internal disjunctive expressions [Webb 93a].
+The antecedent of each rule took the form of a conjunction of attribute-value inequality tests, for example, gender $\neq$ male & status $\neq$ married.
+Such expressions have equivalent expressive power to internal disjunctive expressions (Webb, 1993a).
 The consequent of each rule was a simple classification statement.
 The current implementations are limited to nominal attributes.

-A version of the Laplace preference function [Clark & Boswell 91] was used to select the 'best rule' at each iteration through the induction process.
+A version of the Laplace preference function (Clark & Boswell, 1991) was used to select the 'best rule' at each iteration through the induction process.
 This preference function is defined as

-$$value = \frac{pos_cover+1}{pos_cover+neg_cover+2}$$
+$$value = \frac{pos\cover + 1}{pos\cover + neg\cover + 2}.$$